Timo972/altv-go/TROUBLESHOOTING.md

 Inside the MSYS2 terminal run<br />
 ``pacman -S --needed base-devel mingw-w64-x86_64-toolchain``<br />
 and <br />
-``pacman -S mingw-w64-x86_64-dlfcn``
+``pacman -S mingw-w64-x86_64-dlfcn``<br />
+Lastly close the MSYS2 terminal and add the mingw-w64 bin directory to your PATH environment variable.<br />

-You can now close the MSYS2 terminal and are ready to build your go project.
+You are ready to build your go project as usual.

 ## Common Build Errors